Skip to main content

 Yes.
 In many cases, a panel can be upgraded on its own.
 If other parts of the system need attention, your electrician will walk you through that separately.

-How long does a panel upgrade take?
+How much does a panel upgrade cost in Des Moines?

 Dustin Ober